simith/builder_session_reinvent2019_fr/docs/02_AWS_IOT_SETUP.md

 ```

-Let us enable versioning on the bucket
+Let us enable versioning on the bucket,

 ```
 aws s3api put-bucket-versioning --bucket <your_new_bucket_name>  --versioning-configuration Status=Enabled
 ```

-## 5. Creating an IAM Policy and a Role for OTA update
+## 4. Creating an IAM Policy and a Role for OTA update

 For uploading firmware to S3 bucket, sign the firmware and deploy it, we need to create an IAM Policy and attach it to a Role.
-In this workshop the Role and IAM Policy has been created for you and attached to your IAM username, the following is the IAM policy.
+In this workshop the Role and IAM Policy has been created for you and attached to your IAM username, the following is the IAM policy. ***You do not need to perform this step***.

 ```
 {